 - The traders and investors have several securities to choose to trade in leveraged Exchange Traded Funds.

 - Traders can also benefit in inverse leverage exchange trading funds when the underlying index falls in value.

 Following are the demerits of leverage exchange-traded funds:

-- If the value of underlying index declines then the leveraged exchange-traded funds could make the investors face significant losses.
+- If the value of the underlying index declines, then the leveraged exchange-traded funds could make the investors face significant losses.

 - The leverage exchange-traded funds are expensive due to higher management fees and operational charges.